Types of Ringworm

 1. Tinea Capitis - Ringworm on your head.

 First symptom similar to pimple but it gets larger.
 The infection on the scalp may result in partial areas of baldness.
-Overview of tinea capitis
+Overview of tinea capitis from Healthline.

 With regard to tinea capitis, the most common type of this infection in children, especially children age 3-7, there is a remedy that has been proven highly affective against Tinea Capitius as well as other types of ringworm.
 You will see a link to that product at the end of this page.